Measuring Disentanglement: A Review of Metrics: Overview of Metrics

 \subsubsection{Explicitness Score}

-In \cite{Ridgeway2018}, the authors propose to use a classifier trained on the entire latent codes to predict factor classes, assuming that factors have discrete values.
-They suggest using a simple classifier such as logistic regression and report classification performance using the area under the ROC curve (ROCAUC).
-The final score is the average AUCROC over all classes for all factors.
-ROCAUC minimal value is 0.5 which means that the score needs to be normalized to obtain a value between 0 and 1.
+In \cite{Ridgeway2018}, the authors propose to use a classifier trained on the entire latent code to predict factor classes, assuming that factors have discrete values.
+They suggest using a simple classifier such as logistic regression and report classification performance using the area under the ROC curve (AUC-ROC).
+The final score is the average AUC-ROC over all classes for all factors.
+The AUC-ROC minimal value is 0.5 which means that the score needs to be normalized to obtain a value between 0 and 1.
 In our implementation we balance weights in the loss of the logistic regression to account for class imbalance.